-How Punitive Damages Works In Dram Shop Lawsuits:
+How Punitive Damages Work In Dram Shop Lawsuits

-As we discussed on our main Dram Shop Compensation page, the law empowers victims of alcohol-related accidents to seek money from bars and restaurants that over-serve alcohol to patrons.
-As in just about every type of lawsuit, the main goal is getting compensation for the damages the plaintiff directly incurred because of the defendant’s actions.
+As we discussed on our main Dram Shop Compensation page, the law empowers victims of alcohol-related accidents to seek money from licensed alcohol providers that over-serve their patrons.
+As in just about every type of lawsuit, the main goal is getting compensation for the damages the plaintiff incurred as a direct result of the defendant's actions.